-1. The PV plant is a renewable energy source.

-When the PV is produced, the EMS distributes the energy to deliver the due power to the grid and charge the energy storage through hydrogen production in the electrolyzer and the battery.
+- 1. The PV plant is a renewable energy source. - 2.
+When the PV is produced, the EMS distributes the energy to deliver the due power to the grid and charge the energy storage through hydrogen production in the

 When the PV is not sufficient to deliver the due power, the EMS will order the battery or the fuel cell to deliver power.